ProjectCALC/ProjectCALC/Modules/README.md

 Put all modules in here.
-Fighting module to be tweaked.
+Fighting module to be activated when out of city zone at random time intervals.